 If you exercise your ISOs and hold the shares past that year’s calendar end, the bargain element needs to be included as a tax preference item on your tax return for the year of exercise.
 The potential problem is that the exercise and hold of incentive stock options may create a significant AMT bill.

-Exercising ISOs early in the calendar year may provide a solution to a big AMT bill that doesn’t require you to have cash on hand before you take action with your ISOs.
-If you exercise your ISOs early in the calendar year and sell these shares in subsequent shares as a qualified disposition, you can capture long-term capital gains and pay your AMT bill from the proceeds.
+1 – If you exercise your ISOs early in the calendar year and sell these shares the following year as a qualified disposition, you can capture long-term capital gains and pay your AMT bill from the proceeds.
+For this to work, you’ll need to sell before April 15 of the following year (when this year’s final tax bill is due).

-An early-in-the-calendar-year exercise also gives you the opportunity to undo your exercise should the stock price decrease in value from exercise and you want to sell the stock to avoid AMT.
+2 – Exercising early also gives you the opportunity to undo your exercise should the your exercise should the stock price decrease in value from exercise and you want to sell the stock to avoid AMT.

-If you combine these benefits with a desire to diversify your assets to avoid overexposure to concentration risk, you may find the best time to exercise is early on during the calendar year.
-Digging in deeper can help you can decide if this strategy makes sense for you.
+Combine these benefits with a desire to diversify your assets to avoid overexposure to concentration risk.
+You may find the best time to exercise is early on during the calendar year.

-If you have substantial incentive stock options and want a qualified disposition, it’s possible that you can’t avoid paying AMT forever.
-Delaying an exercise of your ISOs may not entirely avoid AMT — it simply kicks the can down the line.
-Plus, waiting to exercise could cause you owe even more in AMT if the stock price continues to appreciate.
+If you have substantial incentive stock options and want to achieve the tax benefits of a qualified disposition, you may not be able to avoid paying AMT forever.
+In fact, delaying your decision to exercise may not entirely avoid AMT — it simply kicks the can down the line.
+Plus, waiting to exercise could cause you to owe even more in AMT if the stock price continues to appreciate.

-But the aversion to paying any kind of tax bills aside, you might just not have the money on hand to foot that bill.
-For example, if you exercise and hold shares from 10,000 ISOs with a grant price of $1 and a current market price of $50, your bargain element will be:
+If you exercise and hold shares from 10,000 ISOs with a strike price of $1 and a current market price of $50, your bargain element will be:

-Bargain element = (Exercise Price – Grant Price) X Number of Shares
+Bargain element = (FMV at Exercise – Strike Price) X Number of Options exercised

 = ($50 – $1) x 10,000